eross01/1051-Final-Project/status.md

 #### What have you not done for your project yet?

-The tasks I have left to finish my project are to add additional aesthetic features to make the website look more visually interesting and professional, to finish documenting each picture so that I can upload their information to my database tables, and to add a registration page to "register" for photography classes.
-Hopefully, I will also have time to complete my "best case scenario" from the proposal (which involved making a store to "buy" photos), although I am unsure whether I will have time to feasibly finish this.
+The tasks I have left to finish for my project are to add additional aesthetic features to make the website look more visually interesting and professional, to finish documenting each picture so that I can upload their information to my database tables, and to add a registration page to "register" for photography classes.
+Hopefully, I will also have time to complete my "best case scenario" from the proposal (which involved making a store to "buy" photos), although I am unsure whether I will have time to finish that goal before the deadline.

 #### What problems, if any, have you encountered?